Aleksandar1932/BookLibrary/README.md

 **BookLibrary** is a web application that allows users to manage their books and lease books between each other.

+The app is available on the following <a href="http://vast-citadel-91743.herokuapp.com">link</a>.

+Demo user:

+    E-Mail Address: demo@demo.com
+    Password: demodemo123

 ## Features
 **BookLibrary** offers the following features: